-- Zinc bound to picolinic acid: Zinc has been shown to reduce inflammation, boost T4 to T3 conversion and act as an anti-inflammatory agent in the body.
+- Zinc: Zinc has been shown to reduce inflammation, boost T4 to T3 conversion (23), and act as an anti-inflammatory agent in the body.
 Couple this with the fact that many patients are zinc deficient and zinc supplementation becomes a no-brainer for hypothyroid patients.
-Take 30-60mg of Zinc bound to picolinic acid (for better absorption) daily for 3 months.
+Use Zinc in combination with Selenium.

-- Selenium bound to methionine: Selenium also acts as an anti-inflammatory agent and can boost T4 to T3 conversion.
-In addition it has also been shown to reduce TPO antibodies in some patients with Hashimoto's.
+- Selenium: Selenium also acts as an anti-inflammatory agent and can boost T4 to T3 conversion.
+In addition, it has also been shown to reduce TPO antibodies in some patients with Hashimoto’s (24).
 The combination of zinc + selenium is particularly potent and I generally recommend using both simultaneously.
-Make sure that you use 200-400mcg of selenium each day and find a high quality supplement for best results.
+Make sure that you use 50-150mcg of selenium each day and avoid using doses in excess of 400mcg per day to prevent toxicity.

-- Probiotics (soil based): Probiotics (especially soil based) can help reduce inflammation in the GI tract and help repopulate the GI tract with anti inflammatory bacteria to help promote T4 to T3 conversion.
+- High-quality multi-strain and multispecies probiotics: Probiotics can help reduce inflammation in the GI tract and help repopulate the GI tract with anti-inflammatory bacteria to help promote T4 to T3 conversion.
 Probiotics should be considered standard therapy in patients with high TPO antibodies.
-Use soil based probiotics daily (both with meals and in between meals) for 6 months for best results.
+Use probiotics daily (both with meals and in between meals) for 6 months for best results.

-- Vitamin D3/K2 combo: Replacing low Vitamin D levels can help promote immunity.
+- Vitamin D3: Replacing low Vitamin D levels can help promote immunity.
 But make sure not to take Vitamin D3 without vitamin K2.
-The balance between these two fat soluble vitamins is necessary for best results.
-Aim for a Vitamin D level in the mid range and supplement as necessary (usually 2,000-5,000 IU's per day).
+The balance between these two fat-soluble vitamins is necessary for the best results.
+Aim for a Vitamin D level in the mid-range and supplement as necessary (usually 2,000-5,000 IU per day).

 Supplements to improve thyroid function:

-- Magnesium glycinate: Studies show that hypothyroid states causes your kidneys to excrete more magnesium which makes many hypothyroid patients magnesium deficient.
-Replacing magnesium levels can help improve thyroid function, improve your mood, reduce muscle/cramps and increase energy levels.
+- Magnesium glycinate: Studies show that the hypothyroid state causes your kidneys to excrete more magnesium which makes many hypothyroid patients magnesium deficient.
+Replacing magnesium levels can help improve thyroid function, improve your mood, reduce muscle/cramps, and increase energy levels.

 I’ve already discussed how LDN can help with weight loss in the past, but here I want to focus on its ability to reduce inflammation.

-Through unknown mechanisms LDN has been shown to reduce inflammatory states and can be used as a novel anti inflammatory medication.
+Through largely unknown mechanisms, LDN has been shown to reduce inflammatory states (25) and can be used as a novel anti-inflammatory medication.

-Some studies have shown that LDN may result in remission of some autoimmune diseases.
+Some studies have shown that LDN may result in the remission of some autoimmune diseases (26).

 It should be pointed out that LDN does not work for every person.

-In my experience roughly 50-70% of patients get significant benefit from using LDN.
+In my experience, roughly 30-50% of patients obtain significant benefits from using LDN.

-Fortunately, even for those that use it and don't get any noticeable benefit at least there is no harm in using the medication.
+Fortunately, even for those who use it and don’t get any noticeable benefit at least, there is no harm in using the medication.

 I’ve successfully used LDN in the past in patients with weight loss resistance and Hashimoto’s, you can read case studies here.